TebaldiLab/cellmarkeraccordion/README.md

 ![Top_marker_global](https://github.com/user-attachments/assets/aedc38ec-9cdc-4e03-a9c1-c682d0ecd582)

-## Cell type or pathways identification with custom genes sets
+## Cell type or pathways identification with custom gene sets
-<strong>cellmarkeraccordion</strong> performs automatic identification of cell populations based on a custom input set of marker genes by running function ```accordion_custom ```.
+<strong>cellmarkeraccordion</strong> performs automatic identification of cell populations based on a custom input set of marker genes by running the ```accordion_custom ``` function.
 It requires in input only a Seurat object or a raw or normalized count matrix with genes on rows and cells on columns and a table of marker genes associated to cell types or  to pathways.
 The marker table should contains at least two columns, the *category_column*,  which specifies cell types or categories, and the *marker_column*, which specifies the corresponding markers on each row.
 Columns indicating the marker type (either positive or negative), and the marker weight can be optionally included.
 We used a published human retinal dataset (Lu et al., Dev Cell.
 2020) and we included a table of well-known markers associated to retinal cell types.

 Load custom markers:
 ```bash